julian-molina/Documentation/_includes/network/market-data-tasks.md

 <!--------------------------------------------- CONTENT starts -->

-The exchange sessions node must reference the exchange of choice.
-This reference constraints the rest of the definitions to the context of the said exchange.
+The market data tasks node must reference a market defined in the Crypto Ecosystem hierarchy.

+This node may spawn individual data products or may deploy data products in bulk organized by data mine and by bots.
+See the data products node for the details.

 <!--------------------------------------------- CONTENT ends -->